How Much Should I Feed My Puppy? A Complete Puppy Feeding Guide with Chart

 When to Feed a Puppy

 Once you know the daily feeding amount, you need to create a puppy feeding schedule.
-Take the total amount of food your puppy needs each day and divide that into a series of smaller feedings.
+Take the total amount of food your puppy needs each day and divide that into two to three smaller meals.
 Give those smaller amounts to him at regular intervals each day.

 An easy puppy feeding schedule to follow is to feed him when you eat—at breakfast, lunch and dinner.